kisalthennakoon/Devix/README.md

 ### Known Limitations / Issues

 * Manual Google Drive authentication may be required if token expires.
-* Current system only supports the three environmental conditions provided.
 * No automated anomaly detection yet (Phase 2 requirement).
 * Limited test data included (5 transformers with baseline images).
 * Some UI elements may need refinement for responsiveness on smaller screens.